itsjordanmuller/2023-python-100-days/README.md

 ![Leap Year Checker - Image 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-leap-year-1.png)

+> Ask the user for a `year`, check if it's a leap year or not and print the corresponding message, 1993 is not a leap year

 ![Leap Year Checker - Image 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-leap-year-2.png)

+> 2024 is a leap year

 In this exercise, I developed a program in Python to determine whether a given year is a leap year.
 The program employs nested conditional statements to apply the rules that define a leap year.